Patricks BBQ Pork Recipes

 • Step 3 - Drain the macaroni well and spoon into 2-qt. casserole dish.

-• Step 2 - Preheat oven to 350°F.
+• Step 2 - Preheat oven to 350°F. Note, it typically takes 12-15 minutes to preheat an oven to 350ºF.

 • Step 5 - Bake for 20 minutes or until cheese is completely melted.
 Stir about halfway through.